 Serval Mesh Extender (Formerly Mesh Helper)

 - powered by any external USB power source (5V 500mA)

-- Mesh Extenders mesh together over short distances using Ad Hoc Wi-Fi, over longer distances using packet radio on the ISM 915 MHz band.
+- Mesh Extenders mesh together over short distances using Ad Hoc Wi-Fi, and over longer distances using packet radio on the ISM 915 MHz band.
 Our ad-hoc packet radio system uses the RFD900 long-range UHF radio with custom CSMA firmware.

 - provides a standard Wi-Fi Access Point for nearby devices (such as smart phones) that do not support Ad Hoc Wi-Fi mode